 Jewelry & Watches

-Since 1847, Cartier has been the global trendsetter, the judge and jury of a fine taste.
-By remaining true to the jewelry making traditions and constantly searching for new opportunities, the House created its worldwide style.
-Cartier encourages everyone to share the values that are the bedrock of the House’s heritage and success.
-These include: pursuance of eternal beauty, elegance and unsurpassed quality; freedom of self-expression and longing for sharing your wealth with true connoisseurs.
+Since 1847, Cartier has been the global trendsetter, the judge and jury of fine taste.
+By remaining true to the jewellery-making traditions and constantly searching for new opportunities, the House created a world-class style.
+Cartier encourages everyone to share the values that are the bedrock of the house’s heritage and success.
+These include: the pursuance of eternal beauty, elegance and unsurpassed quality; the freedom of self-expression; a longing for sharing your wealth with true connoisseurs.

 The House of Cartier was founded in 1847 in Paris by a young jeweler Louis-Francois Cartier, who bought a workshop from his teacher and decided to work only on a by-order basis.